Paper Hearts: Plot

-The day after, Mulder asks Roche where he was the night Samantha was abducted.
+The next day, Mulder asks Roche where he was the night Samantha was abducted.
 Roche claims he was on Martha's Vineyard and had sold a vacuum cleaner to Mulder's father.
 Mulder later finds the vacuum in his mother's house.
 After convincing Walter Skinner to grant them further access to Roche, the agents question the killer and are told the location of one of his remaining victims.
-He also claims what happened during night of Samantha's sudden abduction.
+He also claims exactly what happened the night of Samantha's abduction.
 An autopsy of the body reveals it does not belong to Samantha.
 Roche tells Mulder the final body is Samantha's, but says that he will only reveal where it is if Mulder takes him to the scene of her abduction.
 Mulder secretly releases Roche from prison and brings him to Martha's Vineyard.

-Upon arriving at his family's old summer house, Roche shows what happened the night of Samantha's abduction.
+Upon arriving at his family's old summer house, Roche explains exactly what happened the night of Samantha's abduction.
 However, Mulder tells him that the house was bought by his father after Samantha's abduction, convincing him that Roche is not telling the truth.
 Mulder plans to bring Roche back to prison, but—following another dream about Samantha—awakens to find Roche gone, with his badge, gun, and phone stolen.

 Using Mulder's credentials, Roche kidnaps a girl in Swampscott, Massachusetts, whom he met on his flight with Mulder to Boston.
 Scully and Skinner arrive and the agents head to the site of Roche's old apartment in Revere.
 They find him with the girl in an abandoned bus nearby.
 Roche holds a gun on the girl and tells Mulder that he'll never know for sure whether the last victim is Samantha or not if he kills him.
-As Roche starts to pull the trigger, Mulder shoots him.
-In his office Mulder stares at the final cloth heart and puts it away, unsure of whether it belonged to Samantha or not.
+As Roche starts to pull the trigger, Mulder shoots him dead.
+In his office, Mulder stares at the final cloth heart and puts it away, unsure of whether it belonged to Samantha or not.